Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 We do not accept support material submitted via post.
 Support material received by post will not be assessed and will be returned to the sender.

-If you think you will have difficulty submitting your support material online or need advice on what type of material to submit, please contact the Industry Development team via leadershipprogram@creative.gov.au.
+If you think you will have difficulty submitting your support material online or need advice on what type of material to submit, please contact the Capability Development team via leadershipprogram@creative.gov.au.

 Learn more about support material via the Creative Australia website.